Interested in an environmental engineering degree?

-Environmental engineers advance fundamental understanding of human impact on the environment and the environment’s response to this impact.
+People with an environmental engineering degree advance fundamental understanding of human impact on the environment and the environment’s response to this impact.
 They assess proposed construction projects, analyze scientific data and provide quality-control checks.
-They also design solutions to mitigate adverse human impact on the environment.
-They are concerned with local and worldwide environmental issues, including protecting water quality, global warming, automobile emissions and ozone depletion.
+Students also use an environmental engineering degree to design solutions to mitigate adverse human impact on the environment.
+Environmental engineers are concerned with local and worldwide environmental issues, including protecting water quality, global warming, automobile emissions and ozone depletion.

-Environmental engineering students may choose a general track of study, or they can focus their studies on geoenvironmental engineering, or water resources.
+Environmental engineering majors may choose a general track of study, or they can focus their studies on geoenvironmental engineering or water resources.

-Environmental engineering graduates are prepared for careers focusing on environmental protection in industry pollution control and compliance in both government regulatory agencies and public policy organizations, designing environmental systems, such as wastewater treatment, and as consultants.
+Graduates with an environmental engineering degree are prepared for careers focusing on environmental protection in industry pollution control and compliance in both government regulatory agencies and public policy organizations, designing environmental systems (such as wastewater treatment), and as consultants.